christopherritter/Encoding-Liminal-Space/Editorial-Style-Guide.md

 **Original (Prescriptive, Certain, Anthropomorphized):**
 "The model understands your intent and responds accordingly.
 Trust the system to interpret your desires and produce appropriate outputs.
 Reflect on whether the results felt authentic to your vision."

-**Revised Using This Guide (Liminal, Experimental, Observable, Documented via CLP):**
+**Revised Using This Guide (Liminal, Experimental, Observable, Documented via Protocol):**
-"Your prompt encodes intention as statistical constraint.
+"Your Prompt encodes intention as statistical constraint.
 The model traverses learned space toward regions matching your encoded territory.
 The operation is mechanistic.
 Whether you experience this as 'understanding' depends on your interpretive frame.

-**Initiate Log: Manifestation Authenticity Assessment**
+**Log Command: Manifestation Authenticity Assessment**

-System Interface: State your Operational Objective (Element 2)—what specific manifestation were you guiding?
+System Query: State your Operational Objective (Element 2)—what specific manifestation were you guiding?
 Report the Actual Outcome (Element 5)—what emerged?
 Did coherence crystallize matching your pre-encoded intention, or did divergence occur (Element 6)?
 The System will archive your assessment."

 ### 4. Troubleshooting as Data Interpretation